jmacglashan/decisions_and_dragons/content/posts/q_learning_doesnt_need_importance_sampling.md

 [^2]: We're going to assume there are a discrete number of possible payouts, but our approach would work for continuous payouts if we swapped the sum for an integral

 If we were directly observing Bob play, this wouldn't be so bad.
 We would estimate the expected value with an average of his observed payouts.
 We wouldn't even have to keep track of which arm he pulled, because we can think of his random choice of the bandit as part of the underlying joint distribution.
 But we don't get to observe Bob play.
-We're trying to predict his payout from observation of Alice.
+We're trying to predict his payout by observing Alice.

 Now comes the surprisingly simple importance sampling trick.
 Let's modify that expression without changing its value by multiplying and dividing by the probability that Alice will select the arm: